Vancouver Aquarium: Steller's Bay/Canada's Arctic

 Originally this gallery included the beluga whales along with several non-living displays.
 In October 2009, a new exhibit opened here displaying several other arctic species, including fishes and invertebrates, along with expanded non-living exhibits as part of the Canada's Arctic Gallery.
 In 2016, the two rescued harbour porpoises from the BC Sugar Pool next door, moved to the Canada's Arctic Gallery.
 Following the deaths of two belugas in 2016, it has been converted into an active Steller sea lion research station called Steller's Bay in collaboration with the University of British Columbia.
 The exhibit reopened as Steller's Bay on July 1, 2017, while still retaining the Canada's Arctic portion in the underwater gallery.
 It is home to four female and two male Steller sea lions.
 In June 2018, a new "Research Outpost" Exhibit opened as an addition to Steller's Bay and programs about the aquarium's research and work regarding walruses, northern fur seals, and Steller sea lions occur.

 Penguin Point

-Inspired by Boulders Beach, this exhibit features African penguins bred by the Species Survival Plan.
+Inspired by Boulders Beach, this exhibit featured African penguins bred by the Species Survival Plan.